splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 Data comes into Splunk Observability Cloud as data points associated with a metric name and additional metadata.

-Observability Cloud has three types of metadata:
+Observability Cloud has the following types of metadata:

 .. list-table::
   :header-rows: 1